Best Tips to Stay Budget Conscious

 1) Use Cash

-Cash provides control over your spending habits compared to credit cards, debit cards and prepaid cards.
+Cash gives control over spending money when compared to using credit cards debit cards or prepaid cards.

 Cash is tangible, and seeing it in your wallet motivates you to spend less than seeing a number on a screen or just touching a plastic card.
 Every time you step into a store, make sure to retrieve your wallet to pay cash.
 This way, you can quickly assess whether you genuinely want to purchase the item on display.
 It’s also simple to keep tabs on the remaining money towards the end of the week or month.